DLR-VF/TraVis/README.md

 # TraVis

-A interactive, user-friendly and scalable web-based application for analyzing, communicating and validating the simulation data of a transport model, such as TAPAS.
+A interactive, user-friendly and scalable web-based application for analyzing, communicating and validating the simulation data of a transport model, such as [_TAPAS_](https://www.dlr.de/vf/en/desktopdefault.aspx/tabid-12751/22270_read-29381).

 Currently, TraVis is intended for internal use only.
 But we are planned to make the application freely available as open source in the near future.